TsuShiMaMiRe: History

 In 2006 they were invited as musical guests to perform at Anime Central, making it their first American convention appearance.
 Afterward they toured a second time with Suicide Girls.
 This tour was cut short when the Suicide Girls changed plans to become the opening act for Guns N' Roses.
 As the last several shows were suddenly cancelled, TsuShiMaMiRe played a few hastily arranged shows on the west coast.

 On July 7, 2007, TsuShiMaMiRe released their album no-miso shortcake [脳みそショートケーキ] (called brain shortcake in English-speaking countries).
-This was released through the July Records label, unlike their earlier CDs which were released through Benten, apparently indicating a change of label.
+This was released through the July Records label, unlike their earlier CDs which were released through Benten.
 This is an enhanced CD, containing seven songs and a Flash animated music video for "Air Control Remote Control."
-The CD was initially listed as available on Amazon.com in the US, but later its status was changed to unavailable.
-As of September 2007, the CD was currently available as an import from Amazon in Japan and from www.hmv.co.jp.

-On September 15, 2007, they were featured on the Firefox Rock Festival which was streamed from Tokyo live over the internet.
+On 15 September 2007, they were featured on the Firefox Rock Festival which was streamed from Tokyo live over the internet.

 In 2010 TsuShiMaMiRe released the album Sex on the Beach and were featured on the compilation I Love J Rock on Good Charamel Records in North America.
 In November 2010 they toured the US with Japanese punk band Peelander-Z.

 In 2015, the band released the LP Abandon Human.
 The following year they toured in support of the album, visiting the United States twice (west coast and east coast), and at the end of the year they also had their first ever European tour, playing shows in and around Germany.
 They attempted to play at a festival in Russia, but could not enter the country due to visa problems.